-Nearly one in three (31%) UK employees have no confidence in the leadership of their company to create and run a modern digital infrastructure, according to the Advanced Trends Report 2017.
-The new findings will come as a blow to many CEOs as the UK grapples with a changing business landscape that includes Brexit, increased cyber security threats and the General Data Protection Regulation (GDPR).
+Nearly one-third of UK staff have no confidence in their bosses to erect and run a modern digital infrastructure, according to the latest Trends Report from Advanced.
+The findings come as the British business world confronts new digital challenges, including heightened cyber-security threats and the looming General Data Protection Regulation (GDPR).

-The annual survey of over 1,000 professionals in UK organisations is the second to be commissioned by Advanced.
-Like the first report, it reveals the state of readiness amongst British businesses in the face of digital disruption and examines the biggest barriers to digital transformation – of which leadership is one.
+The survey, of 1,000 professionals at UK companies, is the second commissioned by the software firm.
+It examines the preparedness of British businesses to weather digital disruption and identifies the biggest barriers to the digital transition—including leadership.

-Julian David, techUK’s CEO, adds: “It’s no longer a question of whether or not your company will experience a cyber attack, but rather when it will be attacked.
-That is why it is so important that cyber security is a top level priority for organisations, from the boardroom down.
-Organisations that prioritise security can confidently adopt new technologies, from cloud to IoT to AI, which facilitate innovation and help them grow their businesses.”
+Julian David, CEO of techUK, said: “It’s no longer a question of whether or not your company will experience a cyberattack, but rather when it will be attacked.
+That is why it is so important that cybersecurity is a top-level priority for organisations, from the boardroom down.
+Organisations that prioritise security can confidently adopt new technologies, from cloud to IoT to AI, which facilitates innovation and helps them grow their businesses.”

-Julian explains: “Too many organisations are unprepared for (or unaware of) the changes that GDPR will bring and the new responsibilities placed on data controllers.
+Mr David added: “Too many organisations are unprepared for (or unaware of) the changes that GDPR will bring and the new responsibilities placed on data controllers.
 Additional guidance is needed from the Information Commissioner’s Office, and particularly for SMEs, on how to prepare for GDPR.
-Similarly, senior leaders must ensure they are doing all they can to manage the changes ahead with the information already available.
+Similarly, senior leaders must ensure they are doing all they can to manage the changes ahead with the information already available.”